The College of Sciences offers bachelor’s, master’s, and doctoral degrees to approximately 3,000 students in various areas.

 Welcome to the College of Sciences at UNLV.
 As an undergraduate or graduate student in the College of Sciences, you will have an opportunity to learn from nationally and internationally recognized scholars in astronomy, chemistry, geoscience, life sciences, mathematics, physics, and other interdisciplinary programs in the sciences.

-In these web pages you can read about our distinguished faculty and departments, our diverse study opportunities, our highly successful pre-professional program, and the many other ways in which we engage and challenge students here at UNLV.
+In these web pages you can read about our distinguished faculty and departments, our diverse study opportunities, and the many other ways in which we engage and challenge students here at UNLV.